Oil Circuit Breaker

 Disadvantages of Oil Circuit Breaker

-Although oil circuit breakers (OCBs) provide many benefits, there are certain drawbacks that need to be taken into account as well.
+Although oil breakers (OCBs) provide many benefits, there are certain drawbacks that need to be taken into account as well.
 Oil circuit breakers have the following significant drawbacks:

 Environmental Impact